emqx/blog/en/202011/emqx-and-clickhouse-for-iot-data-access-and-analysis.md

-## Configure EMQ X for storing data to the ClickHouse
+## Configure EMQX for storing data to the ClickHouse

 Enable ClickHouse and go to the command line: